IRS Audit Tips: Advice on How to Beat & Survive a Tax Audit

 - Don’t offer other years' tax information: If you show the auditor tax returns from other years and they see something that they don’t agree with, they have the right to make adjustments on that tax year even though it wasn’t covered with the initial audit notice.
 It is important to only bring in the documents that are stated in the IRS notice in order to limit the scope of the tax audit.

 - Have all required support: Going into the audit with all the required documents and having it organized can impress the auditor and make them realize that you are willing to cooperate and make things flow smoothly.
 If you are missing documents, you are allowed to reconstruct them.
 The auditor is required to consider the newly created documents if they seem reasonable.
 Courts have recognized that taxpayers can’t be expected to keep perfect records and sometimes they are willing to accept verbal explanations, but the better your records the smoother your audit will flow.
+Here's what to do if you're facing an audit without receipts

 - Be yourself during an audit: It isn’t only just your tax return under review, you are being reviewed as well by the auditor.
 The auditor will observe your actions and if something doesn’t seem right it may cause more problems for you.
 Auditors try to get a sense if you are hiding something, or if your mannerisms are odd when certain items are discussed.
 Be aware, especially early on in the audit process that the auditor is looking for these types of things, so try to avoid coming off as if you having something to hide.